Sophie Deraspe

 In 2019 she wrote, directed and shot Antigone, inspired by the 2008 death of Fredy Villanueva in Montreal and loosely adapting the play by Sophocles, saying the story of a woman who defies the law for something greater resonated with her, and she wished to update it.
 The film, starring Nahéma Ricci, premiered at the 2019 Toronto International Film Festival and won the festival's award for Best Canadian Film.

 Antigone was chosen to represent Canada in the 2019 Oscars race.

 Nominated in 15 categories, her first TV series Dark Soul (Bête noire) won four Gémeaux Awards in 2021, including Best TV Drama Series and Best Director (Drama series).
 The USA, Australia, France and Norway bought the broadcasting rights and more countries will be added.
-Her latest TV series, Paradise Motel (Motel Paradis), will be broadcast in 2022.
+Her latest TV series, Paradise Motel (Motel Paradis), was first broadcast on Club Illico from October 11, 2022, and streamed via Australia's SBS on Demand from August 2024.

 Deraspe characterizes her work, which often deals with contemporary art, as "constantly questioning limits, particularly those related to representation, as well as the boundaries of reality and fiction."

 Sophie Deraspe has been invited to join the Academy of Motion Picture Arts and Sciences (AMPAS) in 2020.
 In 2021 she has received the title Compagne de l'Ordre des arts et des lettres du Québec.